imshawan/task-master/README.md

 - **Responsive Design**: The application is fully responsive and works well on all devices.

 ### Security
-- Implemented basic security measures to protect the application from common vulnerabilities.
+- Implemented basic security measures such as Input validations, Authorization, CORS, Logging and Rate limiting to protect the application from common vulnerabilities.
 - Server-side validation to ensure that task data is valid before saving it to the database.

 ## Components